amjadraza/langchain-chainlit-docker-deployment-template/README.md

 ## 🔧 Features

 - Basic Skeleton App configured with `openai` API
-- A ChatBot using LangChain and Streamlit
+- A ChatBot using LangChain and Chainlit
 - Docker Support with Optimisation Cache etc
-- Deployment on Streamlit Public Cloud
 - Deployment on Google Cloud App Engine
 - Deployment on Google Cloud using `Cloud Run`